Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Unassisted triple plays are the rarest individual defensive play in baseball.
 They require a specific situation (runners on first and second, both running) and a specific result (line drive caught by an infielder in position to reach both a base and a runner).
 Through more than a century of professional play, fewer than 15 have been recorded.

 Wright was 24 years old and in his second full season.
-He was a strong-armed, rangy shortstop who had hit .287 with 18 home runs in 1924.
+He was a strong-armed, rangy shortstop who had hit .287 with 18 triples in 1924.
 The triple play didn't save the game.
 The Cardinals had already built a lead and won 10-9 after overcoming a six-run deficit.
 But the play itself was the kind of defensive sequence that lives in the memory long after the final score fades.